What Gave Some Primates Bigger Brains? A Fruit-Filled Diet

 But Robin Dunbar, a professor or evolutionary psychology at the University of Oxford and creator of the social brain hypothesis isn't entirely convinced by the new findings.
 Dunbar has researched the social brain hypothesis for two decades but wasn't involved in the new study.
 "They assume that social group size and diet are two alternative explanations for brain evolution," he told The Salt in an email.
 "They are not," he says, suggesting that both could contribute together.
 Also, he adds that group size and social complexity is more of a predictor of the volume of the neocortex, a part of the brain that's responsible for sensory perception, language, cognition and more.
 In other words, the more complex a social group, the bigger the size of the neocortex, according to previous studies.
 The authors of the new study should have considered looking more closely at the neocortex, Dunbar suggests.

 DeCasien agrees that diet and social lives are probably both at play here.
 "Diet, social structures, cognitive abilities — they're likely to have co-evolved together in primates," DeCasien says.
 However, she is quick to note that these evolutionary trends take many generations and millions of years to manifest.
-So don't go looking to eat more fruit because of the new findings – sure, they pack a nutritional punch, but it doesn't mean they will make you and I any smarter.
+So don't go looking to eat more fruit because of the new findings – sure, they pack a nutritional punch, but it doesn't mean they will make you and me any smarter.